KotiSaiSankar/Medical-Disease-Prediction-System/README.md

 ---

 ### 📩 Contact
-For queries or suggestions, reach out via GitHub Issues or email 📧.
+For queries or suggestions, reach out via GitHub Issues or email.

-🚀 Happy Coding & Stay Healthy! 🏥